 Special Circumstances and Financial Aid Appeals

-Sometimes, after your student receives their financial aid package, your family may experience an unexpected change to your financial situation.
-In these circumstances, you may appeal for a re-evaluation of your student's financial aid award package.
+Sometimes, after your student receives their financial aid offer, your family may experience an unexpected change to your financial situation.
+In these circumstances, you may appeal for a re-evaluation of your student's aid.
 All special circumstances requests must be approved by the Financial Aid Appeals Committee, and appeals are processed only when an initial award letter is issued and all additional documents are received.Learn More

 2197 S. University Blvd.